DrFaust92/bitbucket-go-client/docs/PipelinesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetRepositoryPipelineScheduleExecutions**
-> PaginatedPipelineScheduleExecutions GetRepositoryPipelineScheduleExecutions(ctx, workspace, repoSlug, scheduleUuid)
+> PaginatedPipelineScheduleExecutions GetRepositoryPipelineScheduleExecutions(ctx, workspace, repoSlug, scheduleUuid, optional)
 List executions of a schedule

 Retrieve the executions of a given schedule.